emnes/react-native/docs/QuickStart-GettingStarted.md

 #### Python 2

-Fire up the Termimal and use Chocolatey to install Python 2.
+Fire up the Terminal and use Chocolatey to install Python 2.

 > Python 3 will currently not work when initializing a React Native project.